-- Foam only •

-- World GT shall use the World GT control tires for Level 3, 4, and 5 events. •
+- Foam only - World GT shall use the World GT control tires for Level 3, 4, and 5 events.

-- 8.10.4.3 Battery Cells:
+8.10.4.3 Battery Cells:

-- Six cell maximum or 2s, 7.4v nominal lipo battery ٠
+- Six cell maximum or 2s, 7.4v nominal lipo battery

+- World GT 1s, 3.7v nominal lipo battery

-- World GT 4 cell maximum only Transmission: Single speed only
+- 8.10.4.4 Transmission: Single speed only

-- 8.10.4.4

 - 8.10.4.5 Rear suspension and drive:

-- Single, one-piece drive axle only ٠
+- Single, one-piece drive axle only

-- No independent suspension allowed •
+- No independent suspension allowed

-- 8.10.4.6 Body style: - Can-Am/GTP/WSC, GT/GT-1/Trans-Am or World GT - 8.10.4.6.2 World GT body rules: - Bodies must be based on front engine rear drive autos - Body must be a replica of an original, 2 door sports/gt production car or based on a full sized auto which has been raced in a major series (Speed World Challenge, FIA GT Championship, ALMS GT1 + GT2, Japanese GT Championship, etc.) - Bodies must be of a model year no older than 10 years prior to the year of submittal. - Bodies deemed unrealistic or out of scale will not be approved.
-The burden of proof lies with the manufacturer to provide documentation for submitted bodies. - Acceptable documentation for proof of scale realism shall be pictures of original 1:1 car from the top, front, rear and sides and or manufacturers dimensional data for production vehicle - Rear of body may not be cut less than 35mm from rear deck lid - Minimum dimension, center base of body windshield to intersection of hood and front grill 135mm - Minimum body width at the base of the windshield 145mm - Maximum body width: 205mm - Minimum body material thickness .030" to be measured by a cut out in the upper rear or front windshield - 8.10.4.6.3 World GT wing rules: - Wing must be fastened to the rear deck of body - Rear Wing may not be higher than roof height - 8.10.4.7 Wheel arch cut-outs: Maximum 0.375" over tire diameter - 8.10.4.8 Ground clearance - Minimum 4 mm under all parts of the vehicle excluding the spur gear. - 8.10.4.9 Roll Over antennas are not allowed
+8.10.4.6 Body style:

+• Can-Am/GTP/WSC, GT/GT-1/Trans-Am or World GT

+8.10.4.6.2 World GT body rules:

+- Bodies must be based on production front engine rear drive autos - Body must be a replica of an original, 2 door sports/gt production car or based on a full sized auto which has been raced in a major series (Speed World Challenge, FIA GT Championship, ALMS GT1 + GT2, Japanese GT Championship, etc.) - Bodies must be of a model year no older than 10 years prior to the year of submittal. - Bodies deemed unrealistic or out of scale will not be approved.
+The burden of proof lies with the manufacturer to provide documentation for submitted bodies. - Acceptable documentation for proof of scale realism shall be pictures of original 1:1 car from the top, front, rear and sides and or manufacturers dimensional data for production vehicle - Overall roof height shall be measured with the car ready too run. - The rear of the body must be trimmed no more than 40mm higher than the ground level with the body mounted. - Minimum dimension, center base of body windshield to intersection of hood and front grill 135mm - Minimum body width at the base of the windshield 145mm - Maximum body width: 205mm - Minimum body material thickness .030" to be measured by a cut out in the upper rear or front windshield

+8.10.4.6.3 World GT wing rules:

+- Wing must be fastened to the rear deck of body - Rear Wing may not be higher than roof height - 8.10.4.7 Wheel arch cut-outs: Maximum 0.375" over tire diameter - 8.10.4.8 Ground clearance - Minimum 4 mm under all parts of the vehicle excluding the spur gear. - 8.10.4.9 Roll Over antennas are not allowed